-Overall Probability Rating based on Classifications in Table 4-1: Highly Likely.
+Overall Probability Rating based on Classifications in Table 4-1: Likely.
 Based on the 27 flood events that occurred from 1998 through 2018, the City of Tulsa should expect an average of two or three minor flood events each year and major flood events on a less frequent basis.
+In recent years, Tulsa has experienced more short duration high intensity thunderstorms where rainfall intensity has exceeded the 1% storm intensities for brief time periods.
+This has resulted in more street and localized flooding.
+This trend is expected to continue due to climate change.